RidwanAz/Darey.io_Devops_Project/Git_project/Git.md

-# Git & Github
+# Git

+## Introduction To Git
+Version control may be a basic angle of present day software development, empowering teams to collaborate efficiently, track changes, and keep up a verifiable record of their work.
+Git, a  common version control system, has ended up as the most popularly used within the software development industry.
+This project is about understanding and utilizing Git.

 ### What is Git ? 🤔
-The simple definition is that it is a version control system.
+The simple definition is that git is a version control system.
 A version control system is a software tool that helps manage and track changes to files and directories in a project over time.
-It is a crucial tool for devops engineers.
+It is an important tool for devops engineers.
+Git is an effective tool that helps developers run their source code effectively.
+It permits different people or teams to work on the same project  without clashes.
+This project aim to present the world of Git, covering everything from the essentials to more advanced points.
+You'll learn how to make repositories, commit changes, clone repositories, merge branches, create personal access token for commit made locally and collaborate successfully with others.

+### Importance of Git
+The knowledege of git is needed by anyone into software development and deployment, ranging but no limited from developers to devops engineers, to project managers,
 ### What is Github.
  Github is a code repository when all code changes are kept.
 It is a tool for version control and increases collaboration among cross functions team.